ankitects/anki/docs/development.md

 bazel build -c opt //qt/aqt:wheel
 ```

 The generated wheel paths will be printed as the build completes.
-To install
+You can install
-them, see earlier in this document.
+them with pip.

 ## Audio